GideonBear/solarsystem/README.md

 I will then put this in the format that Coach 7 understands, and also use it to compare to the results of the modelling.

 ## Writing the model
+I started up Coach 7 and did the Constructing Text model tutorial.
+Actually, scrap that.
+Coach doesn't even contain 3d graphs; I'll just use Python for the model as well.
+I'll use matplotlib to show some nice 3d-models to be able to sanity-check without needing to run the numbers every time.

+First I started coding up the gravitational force formula, and the logic for decomposing those forces, so that they can be turned into x-, y-, and z-accelerations

+After some time, I now have the classes `Body`, representing a bodies mass, and position and velocity in all three dimensions, and `Force`, representing a force in all three dimensions.
+I can calculate the gravitational force of a body on another body, decompose it, then apply it to the body.

+I then fetched and hardcoded the mass of all 9 bodies (incl. sun).

+After some time and some bugs, I am now looking at a live 3d representation of Mercury circling around the sun!